The Importance of Knowing How to Calculate a Mortgage

 Mortgages can be complicated business – fortunately there are a ton of great calculators out there that take the legwork out of all the tricky math.

 But as your teachers probably told you in school time and time again, it’s good to actually know how things work too.
+That’s why they asked you to show your work!

 And hey, it’s never smart to rely too heavily on technology in case something goes wrong.
 Oh, and you can impress your friends too.
 Well, probably not, but let’s move on.